SSTA

 ii)

-including interchange players, must be recorded on the score sheet prior to the
+team, including interchange players, must be recorded on the score sheet prior

 iii)